 Butterflies

-The butterfly carries the charge of a beauty that was always going to be short - what cannot be held, what changes form, what dies in proportion to how alive it briefly was.
-The image's force often comes from its capacity to hold all five registers at once without resolving which is dominant.
+The butterfly is a beauty that was always going to be brief: something that cannot be held, that changes form, that dies in proportion to how alive it briefly was.
+Its power often comes from holding all of those senses at once without settling on one.

 Appears in 2 songs